AusDTO/dta-website/_posts/2018-08-01-gone-in-a-2-year-flash.md

 Another browser plugin bites the dust.
 The once commonplace Adobe Flash Player will be phased out by 2020.
 [Adobe's announcement](https://theblog.adobe.com/adobe-flash-update/) marks the end of an era for the plugin that played a significant role in bringing video, gaming and animation to the web.

 While not a surprise for those familiar with HTML5 and open standards, the announcement does give adequate notice to the many educational, gaming and government websites that currently, or until recently, used Flash.
-For example the [ABC recently updated from Flash to HTML5 this year](https://iviewsupport.abc.net.au/article/103-iview-update) from ABC iView, in response to user feedback.
+For example the [ABC recently updated from Flash to HTML5 this year](https://iviewsupport.abc.net.au/article/103-iview-update) for ABC iView, in response to user feedback.

 So how has the web reacted to this announcement?